Joseph Campbell Mapped the One Chapter Every Founder Is Trying to Skip

 Where the treasure actually is

-He found the answer in every myth he studied.
+He found the answer inside every myth he studied.

 It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure. — Joseph Campbell